-To show proficiency of the skills in this standard, a student reads age-appropriate, sufficiently complex literary texts representing diverse cultures from an ever-broadening range of genres.
+To show proficiency of the skills in this standard, a student reads age-appropriate, sufficiently complex literary nonfiction texts representing diverse cultures from an ever-broadening range of genres.
 Having already learned how to amass multiple pieces of evidence to support an analysis of a text, an eighth grader is capable of evaluating the merits of each piece of textual evidence.
 To determine which pieces of textual evidence are the best supports of an analysis requires a close reading that addresses not only the basic comprehension of the evidence but the structure of the evidence as well as the language used to convey its ideas.
-Considering all of these elements of text evidence allows an eighth grader to select that evidence, which is most compelling as a validation of a literary analysis.
+Considering all of these elements of text evidence allows an eighth grader to select that evidence, which is most compelling as a validation of an analysis of complex literary nonfiction text